AnastasiaSavenok/myLinks/README.md

 **To run this application locally, follow these steps:**

-Clone the repository: git clone https://github.com/AnastasiaSavenok/xOneProject.git
+Clone the repository: git clone https://github.com/AnastasiaSavenok/myLinks.git

-Go to the project directory: cd xOneProject/
+Go to the project directory: cd myLinks/

 Create a .env file and specify the following variables in it:

-- SECRET_KEY (for example: django-insecure-vuwdf%4f$uvhfg!9w+2ikx(zumsvp9o&g4ep3-gch)s=+(*th+ )
+- SECRET_KEY
 - DEBUG
 - DJANGO_ALLOWED_HOSTS
 - POSTGRES_ENGINE = django.db.backends.postgresql_psycopg2